willhoppin/proj2/README.md

 5. Queries
 - Homepage search event -> When a user searches for an item on the home page, we first prioritize VARCHAR string matches in the titles, then conduct a full-text search on the item descriptions as follows:
 - New like event -> When a user likes an item, we add their user_id to the "liked_by" ARRAY attribute in the Items table.
 In the example below, we use the variables current_user and current_item for the user and item in question.
+An example value of current_user.user_id could be 10000000001 and an example value of current_item.item_id could be 10000000003.
     - UPDATE Items
     - SET liked_by = array_append(liked_by, current_user.user_id)
     - WHERE item_id = current_item.item_id
-- Adding an address to the user table when we do that -> what does this look like?
+- Create new user event -> When a user is created, we add their address as an ARRAY instead of one VARCHAR element.
+For the sake of this query, we assume the "form" variable is JSON data populated from an HTML form on the signup page.
+    - INSERT INTO Users (user_id, user_name, email, created_at, photo,address, venmo, favorite)
+    - VALUES (form.userid, form.username, form.email, date.today(), form.photo, array[form.house_number, form.street_name, form.street_type, form.city, form.state, form.zip], form.venmo, 0)